-Read the manual – I always start by reading through the manual, often times, many times over.
+I always start by reading through the manual, often times, many times over.
 I will study it, go through it with a highlighter and even memorize certain parts of it.
-If anyone has written a book on the detector I highly recommend purchasing it and doing the same with it.
-I always find that I understand the manual much better after even just a few hours with a new detector.
+If anyone has written a book on the metal detector I highly recommend purchasing it and doing the same with it.
+I always find that I understand the manual much better after even just a few hours with a new metal detector.

-Local/online users – I would recommend a local user first who is metal detecting in the same conditions you are.
+I would recommend connecting with a local detectors first who is metal detecting in the same conditions you are.
 If you do look online try to find someone close to you with experience and beware, there is a lot of people out there offering up advice that I wouldn’t take.
-If you can find someone local who is willing to share knowledge, it can take really help you to master your detector much quicker.
+If you can find a local detectorist who is willing to share knowledge, it can help you to master your metal detector much quicker.

 I hope these suggestions will work for you.
 I know they have helped me over the years and rarely do I struggle to quickly learn a new metal detector!